Frequently Asked Questions

 - This proposal provides funding, as opposed to existing policies that create unfunded mandates.
 There is revenue for a host of sectors ranging from infrastructure to education, and health care to correctional programs.
 We estimate that 40 percent of the $210 billion in revenue released into the economy will be labor (teachers, medical staff, construction workers, etc.), and if the average salary including benefits is about $50,000 annually, 1.7 million new American jobs would be created.

-- When the REALcard (special work permit with benefits) is earned by the unauthorized workers paying their 5 percent share of the tax, they will be free and independent.
+- When the REALcard (special permit with benefits) is earned by the unauthorized workers paying their 5 percent share of the tax, they will be free and independent.
 Multiple employers are supported using ITIG’s immigration reform plan.
-Workers may stay with one employer or change jobs — now with a history of work and a tax record.
+Workers may stay with one employer or change jobs — accompanied by a work history and a tax record.

 - The REALcard allows workers to work for multiple employers with the employee paying the small 5 percent fee and each employer matching the 5 percent, remitted to the IRS.
 In the event a worker leaves a position, either by being fired or quitting, this program allows them the freedom to switch employers or return to their country of origin.

-- An important and desired benefit of the REALcard permit is that it allows unauthorized immigrants to apply for a visa to return to their country of origin and re-enter the United States — a pro-family stance not presently allowed.
+- An important and desired benefit of the REALcard permit is that it allows unauthorized immigrants to return to their country of origin and re-enter the United States — a pro-family stance not presently allowed.
 Our current system is anti-family and encourages human trafficking which is controlled by those who also engage in sex and drug trafficking.
 These illegal activities would be, at the very least, abated.

 - We need to protect American workers.
 Only if we tax employers and REALcard employees as we would similar employees with withholdings — plus the 5 percent — will the program be fair.
 As with all unauthorized employees at this time, they would not be able to collect Social Security and Medicare.